lablup/raftify/README.md

 ### Example

-In order to "raft" storage, we need to implement the Storage for it.
-Bellow is an example with HashStore, which is a thread-safe wrapper around an HashMap:
+To use Raft storage, we need to implement Storage for it.
+Below is an example with HashStore, which is a thread-safe wrapper around a HashMap.

 ```py
 class HashStore: